ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 ## EAT Profiles and Measured Components

-The semantics of the authorities and profile flags fields are defined by the applicable EAT profile, i.e., the profile of the wrapping EAT.
+The semantics of the `authorities` and profile `flags` fields are defined by the applicable EAT profile, i.e., the profile of the wrapping EAT.

-If the profile of the EAT is not known to the consumer and one or more Measured Components within that EAT include authorities and/or profile flags, the consumer MUST reject the EAT.
+If the profile of the EAT is not known to the consumer and one or more Measured Components within that EAT include `authorities` and/or profile `flags`, the consumer MUST reject the EAT.

 ## Examples